Discovering French Nouveau Blanc – Unit 2, Lesson 7 Workbook Answers

 - Using the adverbial phrase le matin / l’après‑midi / le soir to place actions in time.

 Mastering these structures builds a solid foundation for more complex tenses later in the book.
-The workbook reinforces the lesson through a mixture of fill‑in‑the‑blank, translation, and short‑answer tasks that test both receptive and productive skills Still holds up..
+The workbook reinforces the lesson through a mixture of fill‑in‑the‑blank, translation, and short‑answer tasks that test both receptive and productive skills Small thing, real impact.
+Which is the point..

 Overview of the Workbook Structure